lingweizhu/qexp/README.md

 # q-exponential family for policy optimization
-This is the code base accompanying our paper "q-exponential family for policy optimization".
+This is the code base accompanying our ICLR 2025 paper "q-exponential family for policy optimization".

-We included heavy-tailed and light-tailed distributions.
+We included the Gaussian, heavy-tailed and light-tailed distributions.

-# online results
+## online results

 All the run statistics are logged to a MySQL database server.
 The schema can be found in [`configs/schema/default-schema.yaml`](configs/schema/default-schema.yaml)
-## How to run
+### How to run
 0. This codebase contains some features that are only available in Python3.10+

 1. Install requirements: